Collabios Logo

 Creator rates in tech tend to be moderate because the niche attracts fewer creators than lifestyle categories, keeping competition among brands lower.
 A mid-tier tech YouTuber with 50K-150K subscribers typically charges 1,500-4,000 euros for an integration, which is competitive given the conversion rates these integrations drive.

-SaaS brands in particular are discovering that influencer partnerships generate trial signups at 40-60% lower cost than paid search, with higher conversion to paid plans because the creator's endorsement pre-qualifies the lead.
+SaaS brands in particular are discovering that influencer partnerships can generate trial signups at meaningfully lower cost than paid search, with higher conversion to paid plans because the creator's endorsement pre-qualifies the lead.
 Sub-niches to watch include AI productivity tools, design software, developer tools, and cybersecurity products for consumers.

 5. Beauty and Skincare